Step 1: See Through OCD’s Scare Tactics

 Dr. Kissen and Dr. Ashley D. Kendall, PhD presented a live webinar on this topic on March 12, 2018 at 1:00 pm ET.

-This webinar will share tips and tools to:
+This webinar shares tips and tools to:

 - Identify if you may be dealing with harm OCD